STORTNY/ctfs/CyberSpark.md

 # SUDO -500pts-
 ![image](https://github.com/STORTNY/ctfs/assets/78549378/988776c4-2769-4fd7-a6d6-0a4ec8fdb61d)

-I was surprised this task had only 2 solves, would've been so easy if u just knew how rsa works so the cipher text istelf is equal to m^e mod n if the e is too small like 3 in our case, we can take the e'th root of c , or if m^e > N, we can keep adding the modulus n until we get to the correct value of m which is the cube.root(c+k*n)
+I was surprised this task had only 2 solves, would've been so easy if u just knew how rsa works.

+so the cipher text istelf is equal to m^e mod n if the e is too small like 3 in our case, we can take the e'th root of c , or if m^e > N, we can keep adding the modulus n until we get to the correct value of m which is the cube.root(c+k*n)

-for this chall I did brute force it in a range of 20 andi got the flag solver :
+for this chall I did brute force it in a range of 20 and I got the flag .

+solver :
 ```python
 from Crypto.Util.number import  long_to_bytes